richcmwang/AlphaFold-3-Tutorial-Series/README.md

 - How to run AlphaFold 3 for protein–ligand systems
 - How to visualize and align predicted structures using ChimeraX
-- How to assess prediction quality using pLDDT, PAE, and RMSD
-- Guidance on interpreting structure predictions and basic validation
+- How to assess prediction quality using pLDDT, PAE, and RMSD, and interpret structure predictions with basic validation
 ------

 ## Requirements